neuragens/.github/profile/README.md

 </div>

 **NeuraGen** is an open-source framework for developing Generative AI (GenAI) applications.
 Its modular and extensible architecture allows developers to create sophisticated and scalable solutions quickly and intuitively.

+## Learning NeuraGen

+`NeuraGen` has the most extensive documentation and video tutorials of all GenAI application frameworks.